jeeexcalibur/saw-karyawan-evaluation/readme.md

 ```

 ---
-This project is licensed created by 2025 Jein Ananda, Institut Teknologi Kalimantan.
+This project is created by 2025 Jein Ananda, Institut Teknologi Kalimantan.
 You are free to use, modify, and distribute this software for educational or commercial purposes with proper attribution.